tweag/HaskellR/docs/splicing-haskell-values-in-r.md

 or R sides to invalidate values pointed by the other side.
 See [Managing memory].

-Note that as a general rule, in H we avoid any conversion to and from R values.
-The reason is that such conversions have runtime costs, thus incurring a performance overhead when interoperating with R. The `Literal` type class is only a convenience for expressing R values using Haskell literals.
+Note that as a general rule, in `inline-r` we avoid any conversion to and from R values.
+The reason is that such conversions have runtime costs, thus incurring a performance overhead when interoperating with
+R. The `Literal` type class is only a convenience for expressing R values using Haskell literals.
 Contrary to arbitrary values, literals are typically small, and some of the conversion work can be inlined and executed at compile time, ahead of runtime.